 -

 ThreatLocker and GLBA ComplianceIntroduction ThreatLocker's tools can assist your organization in becoming compliant with the United States Federal Trade Commission’s (FTC) Gramm-Leach-Bliley Act (GLBA) Safeguards Rule.
-ThreatLocker can be used to meet specific requirements and can provide tools to support meeting other requirements.
+When configured correctly, ThreatLocker can be used to meet specific requirements and can provide tools to support meeting other requirements.
 Summary The standards outlined in the first publication of the GLBA Safeguards Rule include broad and non-prescriptive security requirements that financial institutions must meet to become compliant with the law.

 -